-You are responsible for the completion of one semester of general education and one semester in special education.
-It will depend on the availability of the teachers in a given building as to which is completed first- general education or special education.
+Special Education majors complete one semester of general education and one semester in special education.
+It will depend on the availability of the teachers in a given building as to which is completed first: general education or special education.

 The application process is the same (see Applications and Admissions), except that you will also need to document 42 hours of experience working with children and/or youth who have special needs.
 You will find additional information on the Special Education website.
-Experience documentation forms must be submitted in 134 Erickson Hall before the end of the… Read More »
+Experience documentation forms must be submitted electronically before the end of the first week of… Read More »

 At MSU, the Master of Arts (MA) degree in Special Education does not lead to initial teacher certification.
 However, certified teachers can earn an additional endorsement in Learning Disabilities or Autism Spectrum Disorders through the master’s degree program.
 Individuals who have earned a bachelor’s degree and wish to pursue initial certification as an elementary and… Read More »